shamsbasir/MLflow-and-Flask-Project/README.md

-Here's the modified README file with instructions for building and deploying the Flask application using Docker:

 # MLflow and Flask Project

 This repository showcases the integration of MLflow for model training and logging, Flask for deploying a web service, and making predictions using the trained model.